haothitran/reckless-ambition/_pages/application.md

 permalink: /apply
 ---

+> Please note that this website is an archived project.
+This is not an active website.

 If you are looking to join Reckless Ambition on Area-52 (US) be sure to read our expectations from raiders before submitting your application:

 - 90%+ raid attendance during progression.